aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/define-precision-grid-for-file-gdb-layer/_index.md

 # How to Set Grid for File GDB Layer in Aspose.GIS

 ## Introduction
-In this tutorial, you'll learn **how to set grid** for a File Geodatabase (GDB) layer using Aspose.GIS for .NET.
-Setting a precision grid helps you **validate coordinate range**, prevents out‑of‑range errors, and ensures that the data you **add features to layer** stays accurate and reliable.
-We'll walk through each step, explain why the settings matter, and show you how to handle common pitfalls.
+In this tutorial you’ll **create file geodatabase** objects and learn how to **set grid** for a File Geodatabase (GDB) layer using Aspose.GIS for .NET.
+Defining a precision grid lets you **validate coordinate range**, prevents out‑of‑range errors, and guarantees that any **add features layer** operation stores data accurately.
+We’ll walk through every step, explain why each setting matters, and show you how to **handle out of range** scenarios gracefully.

 ## Quick Answers
 - **What does “set grid” mean?** It defines the coordinate precision and valid range for a GIS layer.